texastribune/docks/README.md

 #### Pushing updates

-After you're satisfied with your docker image, you can push changes back to their dedicated repository with:
+After you're satisfied with your updates to a Docker image, you can push changes back to their dedicated repository with:

     ./subtree push <name>

+#### Forking an existing repo

+For a more complex scenario, let's say we're forking an existing project:

+1. Fork the project in github.
+Let's say we're forking utensils/fork to texastribune/fork
+2. Update ./subtree's `remote` command to add a remote named `fork` to texastribune/fork
+3. Run `./subtree remotes` to add the remote
+4. Run `./subtree init fork` to link the two
+5. Run `./subtree pull fork --squash` to bring the project into this one
+6. Make your updates and commit them as you normally would:
+    1. Branch
+    2. Commit
+    3. Pull Request
+    4. Merge
+7. Run `./subtree push fork` to push changes up, triggering a new build in the Docker Registry

 ### Tagged Images